rordenlab/dcm2niix/README.md

 2-Feb-2015
  - Support for Visual Studio
- - Remove dependency on zlib (now uses tinyz) 1-Jan-2015
+ - Remove dependency on zlib (now uses miniz) 1-Jan-2015
  - Images separated based on TE (fieldmaps)
  - Support for JPEG2000 using OpenJPEG or Jasper libraries